 Smart PS™ Mode of Action

 Phosphatidylserine (PS) is a naturally occurring phospholipid present in membranes of cells.
-It is a cofactor for enzymes that work within signaling pathways, such as protein kinase C (PKC) (1).
 In all species, Phosphatidylserine is found in a structure of the cell membrane known as the lipid bilayer.
 PS increases cell fluidity and positively upregulates enzymes including ATPase and downregulates acetylcholinesterase (the enzyme that breaks down acetylcholine).
 Phosphatidylserine is found in the human brain, kidneys, lungs, testes, liver, heart, skeletal muscle and blood plasma.
 Over half of the PS found in the body is stored in neural tissue (2).

 Smart PS™ is a softgel enhanced with stability, as PS has a highly unstable nature.
 It is derived from soy lecithin and has demonstrated shelf stability of two years due to its exclusive fluid dispersion material (4).